AL-SUN/AL-SUN/README.md

 </p>

 <p align="center">
-  Here's a little warmth from our feline companion as you go.
+  A little warmth from my feline companion as you go.
 </p>

 <p align="center">